DocNow/twarc/README.md

 twarc
 =====

-A very stupid, hastily composed, command line tool for archiving the tweets in a Twitter search result.
+twarc is a very hastily composed, command line tool for archiving the tweets in a Twitter search result.
 Twitter search results live for a week or so, and are highly volatile.
 Results are stored as line-oriented JSON (each line is a complete JSON document), and are exactly what is received from the Twitter API.